httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 keyid:

 : The "keyid" parameter contains a string that identifies the keying material that is used.
 The "keyid" parameter SHOULD be included, unless key identification is guaranteed by other means.
 The "keyid" parameter MUST be used if keying material included in an Crypto-Key header field is needed to derive the content encryption key.

 salt:

-: The "salt" parameter contains a base64 URL-encoded octets that is used as salt in deriving a unique content encryption key (see {{derivation}}).
+: The "salt" parameter contains a base64url-encoded octets [RFC7515] that is used as salt in deriving a unique content encryption key (see {{derivation}}).
   The "salt" parameter MUST be present, and MUST be exactly 16 octets long when decoded.
 The "salt" parameter MUST NOT be reused for two different payload bodies that have the same input keying material; generating a random salt for every application of the content encoding ensures that content encryption key reuse is highly unlikely.

 rs:

 : The "rs" parameter contains a positive decimal integer that describes the record size in octets.
 This value MUST be greater than 1.
 If the "rs" parameter is absent, the record size defaults to 4096 octets.

 ## Content Encryption Key Derivation {#derivation}